vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/user-guide/esxi-certificate-management.md

 ## Request a Certificate Signing Request

-The [`Request-VCFCsr`](../functions/Request-VCFCsr.md) cmdlet will generate the Certificate Signing Request for ESXi host(s) and saves it to file(s) in an output directory.
+The [`Request-VcfCsr`](../functions/Request-VcfCsr.md) cmdlet will generate the Certificate Signing Request for ESX host(s) and saves it to file(s) in an output directory.

-## Request Certificate Signing Request for each ESXi Host in a Cluster
+## Request Certificate Signing Request for each ESX Host in a Cluster

 1. Start PowerShell (Run as Administrator).